traveltime-dev/traveltime-platform-qgis-plugin/README.md

 # ![resources/ttp_banner.svg](resources/ttp_banner_whitebackground.svg)

-This is the repository for the Travel Time Platform plugin for QGIS.
+This is the repository for the TravelTime platform plugin for QGIS.

-This plugin intends to make the Travel Time Platform API available for ues in QGIS through processing algorithms.
+This plugin intends to make the TravelTime platform API available for ues in QGIS through processing algorithms.

 ## Installation